 Before You Take a Clep Exam, Learn About Your College’s CLEP Policy

 Most colleges and universities grant credit for CLEP exams, but not all.
-There are 2,900 institutions that grant credit for CLEP and each of them sets its own CLEP policy; in other words, each institution determines for which exams credit is awarded, the scores required and how much credit will be granted.
-Therefore, before you take a CLEP exam, check directly with the college or university you plan to attend to make sure that grants credit for CLEP and review the specifics of its policy.
+There are 2,900 institutions that grant credit for CLEP, and each of them sets its own CLEP policy; in other words, each institution determines for which exams credit is awarded, the scores required and how much credit will be granted.
+Therefore, before you take a CLEP exam, check directly with the college or university you plan to attend to make sure that grants credit for CLEP and review its policy.
 View the credits that Pitt Community College grants for CLEP testing.